 - Add lemon juice and toss.

-- Serve warm green beans FODMAP.
+- Serve warm green beans FODMAP as a main or side!

 Video